 Distracted driving also causes its fair share of problems for emergency personnel responding to motor vehicle crashes.
 A recent news article reported on the collaboration of several state agencies to protect emergency responders.
 In citing the problem, one official suggested that educating drivers is critical as it only takes five seconds of distraction to travel the length of a football field at 55 MPH.

 Meanwhile, there are other gruesome statistics.
 Imagine that approximately nine fatalities a day are attributed to distracted driving.
 Unfortunately, teen drivers are more often involved in accidents caused by a failure to pay complete attention to the road.
-It may be a feeling of invisibility, or just a need to be in constant hands-on contact with the outside world.
+It may be a feeling of invincibility, or just a need to be in constant hands-on contact with the outside world.

 Distracted Driving Comes in All Forms